Brokalia/doctrine-entity-generator/README.md

 Doctrine Entity Generator
 =========================
-This bundle provides a console command to generate doctrine entities with mapping attributes and a mapper class from domain entity class.
+This Symfony bundle provides a console command to generate doctrine entities with mapping attributes and a mapper class from domain entity class.

+Then you can use domain entities in your domain and application layers and map it to doctrine entities for persistence.

 Usage
 -----